 Explore more Scope of Work deliverables

-To improve the effectiveness of implementation, we can leverage best practice documents in Scope of Work.
-These resources below were developed by management consulting firms and Scope of Work subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Scope of Work templates below that were developed by management consulting firms and Scope of Work subject matter experts.

 Integrating digital channels while maintaining a brand's heritage is a common concern for luxury brands undertaking digital transformations.
 The key is not to dilute the brand but to use digital as a means to extend the brand's core values and storytelling into new platforms.
 Luxury brands must leverage technology to create exclusive and personalized experiences online that reflect the high-touch, bespoke experience customers expect in-store.
 According to Bain & Company, digital channels are expected to represent up to 30% of the luxury market by 2025, making the integration of digital touchpoints a strategic necessity rather than an option.